Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Remove-AzureADDeviceRegisteredUser.md

 PS C:\> Remove-AzureADDeviceRegisteredOwner -ObjectId $Device.ObjectId -OwnerId $Owner.ObjectId
 ```

-The first command gets a device by using the Get-AzureADDevice (./Get-AzureADDevice.md)cmdlet, and then stores it in the $Device variable.
+The first command gets a device by using the [Get-AzureADDevice](./Get-AzureADDevice.md) cmdlet, and then stores it in the $Device variable.

-The second command gets the registered user for the device in $Device by using the Get-AzureADDeviceRegisteredUser (./Get-AzureADDeviceRegisteredUser.md)cmdlet.
+The second command gets the registered user for the device in $Device by using the [Get-AzureADDeviceRegisteredUser](./Get-AzureADDeviceRegisteredUser.md) cmdlet.
 The command stores it in the $User variable.

 The final command removes the user in $User from the device in $Device.